What is a Whole Food Plant Based Diet?

-It was Dr. T. Colin Campbell who came up with the term during his work as a member of the NIH research grant review committee.
-Being the only member with lab-based research experience about the role of nutrition in the development of human cancer, he was asked to articulate the nutrition that appeared to play a crucial role in cancer.
+Dr Campbell came up with the term during his work as a member of the NIH research grant review committee.
+Being the only member with lab-based research experience about the role of nutrition in the development of human cancer, he articulated a word for the type of food that appeared to play a crucial role in cancer.

-At the time, Dr. Colin Campbell was unaware of the word vegan and so that was not part of the consideration.
+At the time, Dr Campbell was unaware of the word vegan, so that was not part of the consideration.

 But, it was the taboo in the world of science relating to the word vegetarian that required him to come up with a neutral word: Plant-based.
-Not much later the word whole was added to clarify that non-whole plant-based foods (ie supplements and refined plant foods such as white flour and oil) do not promote health.
-This is the reason why Dr. T. Colin Campbell doesn’t think the word vegan is accurate, as vegans may still consume too much processed (plant) foods.
+Not much later, they added the phrase whole to clarify that non-wholesome plant-based foods (for example, supplements and refined plant foods such as white flour and oil) do not promote health.
+Dr Campbell doesn’t think the word vegan is accurate, as vegans may still consume too much processed (plant) foods.

 The most important aspect is to eat plant-based foods, which automatically excludes any animal products, so no meat, fish, cheese, milk, eggs, etc.

-The term whole food is added to clarify that the focus is on eating whole plant foods and avoiding/minimizing unwhole (processed) plant foods.
+The term whole food clarifies that the focus is on eating whole plant foods and avoiding/minimizing non-wholesome (processed) plant foods.

-Vegetable oils are perhaps the most dangerous processed plant food.
+Vegetable or plant oils are perhaps the most dangerous processed plant food.
 Diabetes and heart disease, two of our leading killers, are both strongly linked to the consumption of vegetable oils.

-There are some processed plant foods that are relatively harmless, neutral or even slightly beneficial.
-Think of plant milks and white rice, for example.
-To create a healthy, balanced and nutritious meal, it is best to minimize them or to eat them in combination with whole plant foods.
+Some processed plant foods are relatively harmless, neutral, or even slightly beneficial.
+Think of plant milk and white rice, for example.
+If you want to eat a healthy, balanced and nutritious meal, it is best to minimize them or to eat them in combination with whole plant foods.

 Within the whole food plant based community, there are some minor differences in approach.
-In general, it is safe to say that there is a guiding principle that is agreed upon: Maximize the intake of whole plant foods.
+In general, it is safe to say that there is a guiding principle: Maximize the intake of whole plant foods.

-For specific approaches, read the evidence-based dietary recommendations of Dr. T Colin Campbell, Dr. Greger, Dr. McDougall and Dr. Esselstyn.
+For specific approaches, read the evidence-based dietary recommendations of Dr Campbell, Dr Greger, Dr McDougall, and Dr Esselstyn.

-You’ll find that they agree on about 95-98%, while there are minor and insignificant differences which make up approximately 2-5% of their dietary recommendations.
+You’ll find that they agree on about 95-98%, while there are minor and insignificant differences that makeup approximately 2-5% of their dietary recommendations.